-The Oakes Museum of Natural History is a 10,000-square-foot museum of natural history located in Mechanicsburg, Pennsylvania on the first two floors of Messiah College's Jordan Science Center.
+The Oakes Museum of Natural History is a 10,000-square-foot museum of natural history located in Mechanicsburg, Pennsylvania on the first two floors of Messiah University's Jordan Science Center.

 The Oakes Museum of Natural History houses a collection of Smithsonian-quality African and North American mammals, bird eggs, fish, seashells, minerals, insects and fossils.
 An anchor of the museum is the collection of African mammals, the largest of its kind in Pennsylvania, which features over 75 full mounts, including an elephant, hippopotamus, zebra, giraffe and forest nyala.

 The North American mammal collection has more than 100 specimens including a Kodiak Island bear, great elk, American bison and a musk ox.
 Full mounts of mountain sheep, goats and mountain lions are also on exhibit.

 The museum's collection includes more than 200 bird nests and 17,000 bird eggs, which is one of the largest private bird egg collections in the United States.
 It contains rare and valuable specimens, including irreplaceable South American tinamou eggs and passenger pigeon eggs.
 The cataloged collection of birds includes 300 full-mounted specimens.